Image Tools

 Production notes for Photo to Comic

 Photo to Comic should be framed as reference transformation rather than a novelty filter.
 A user uploads or selects a photo because it already contains something useful: a pose, location, costume, facial angle, product scene, or lighting idea.
-The page should teach users to protect that value during conversion.
+The workflow should teach users to protect that value during conversion.

 The conversion process should simplify real-world detail into comic-readable shapes.
 Photos contain texture, noise, accidental objects, and lighting complexity.
 Comic art often needs cleaner silhouettes, grouped shadows, stronger edges, and fewer background distractions.
 That is where the tool becomes more useful than a basic filter.